2and4/blazor-fluent-maui-eval/README.md

 Blazor Fluent Maui Evaluation
 ===

-This application serves as an evaluation tool for combining Microsoft technologies: Blazor, Fluent UI, and .NET MAUI.
+This application serves as an evaluation tool for combining Microsoft technologies: Blazor, Fluent UI, and .Net Maui.
-It facilitates the utilization of a unified codebase for both web applications (WASM, Server) and native applications (Android, iOS, iPadOS, MacOS, Windows).
+It facilitates the utilization of a unified codebase for both web applications (Wasm, Server) and native applications (Android, iOS, iPadOS, MacOS, Windows).
 <br/><br/>
 The shared codebase offers flexibility in choosing various platforms, reduces maintenance overhead and enables the development of a consistent testing strategy.
 <br/>